 Home to world-class waves, an active surf culture, and warm waters, Playa Venao beckons to local and visiting surfing enthusiasts of every skill level.
 While surfing is the biggest attraction in Playa Venao, there are many other things to do both in the water and on land.
 Take a boat deep-sea fishing, go snorkeling or scuba diving, enjoy kayak and stand-up paddle boarding, eco-adventures, and ziplining through the jungle canopy.

 Best of all, during the week it’s not uncommon for residents to have the beach and surf all to themselves.
 Visitor numbers increase during national holidays as Panamanians flock to their beloved playas (beaches) to enjoy family time, but there is plenty of room for everyone and lots of sand and surf to spare!

 Expats in Playa Venao

-“The residential development of Playa Venao is too recent for the area to have much of an established expat community,” explains Ted Tennis from Panamá Equity Real Estate, who is also a long-time Pedasi/Playa Venao expat originally from Michigan.
-“Venao is primarily a vacation destination and the folks who call it home full-time tend to be younger than in other communities, where the expats are primarily retirees, and they either work in the area or work remotely online.”
+“Playa Venao is possibly the hottest property market in the entire country.
+The demand for homes is far greater than the supply,” explains Tedd Tennis from Panama Sovereign Realty, who is a long-time Pedasi/Playa Venao expat originally from Michigan.
+“Venao is primarily a vacation destination and the folks who call it home full-time tend to be younger than in other communities, where the expats are primarily retirees, and they either work in the area or remotely online.”

 Lifestyle in Playa Venao